Estimated Reading Time: 5 Minutes

-If you want to live in Costa Rica and you want to communicate with the locals, do not be afraid of speaking bad Spanish.
-Most people, when they are learning a new language, they are afraid of making mistakes.
-When I started learning Spanish, I used to make lots of mistakes but Ticos enjoy that.
-I still speak bad Spanish once in a while, says my wife…
+If you want to live in Costa Rica and communicate with the locals, don’t be afraid to speak basic Spanish.
+Most people, when they are learning a new language, are afraid to make mistakes.
+It IS a fact that Ticos enjoy it when you are trying hard to learn their language.

 You will find small restaurants in the rural areas trying to give a better service to visiting tourists by printing their menu in “English”.
 Just like the locals might write a word the way it sounds (see photos from Solo en Costa Rica) you will figure out Spanish if you just try.

-I have learned a lot of Spanish by reading
+I have learned a lot of Spanish by reading:

 - the signs on the side of the road,